Ted Mann (writer): 1990s

-He became a producer on Steven Bochco's Civil Wars which air two short seasons on the ABC network commencing in 1991.
+Mann became a producer on Steven Bochco's Civil Wars which aired for two short seasons on the ABC network commencing in 1991.

 Following which, in 1993 he began working on the ABC police drama NYPD Blue which was created by David Milch and Steven Bochco.
-Mann was a writer and producer on the first season.
+Mann was a writer and producer on the show's first season.
 He wrote or co-wrote eight episodes for the season and also had a cameo role as a prisoner in the episode "Emission Accomplished".
 He was nominated for two Emmy Award's for his work on the season.
 The first was for Best Drama Series and Mann shared the award with the production team.
 The second was for Outstanding Individual Achievement in Writing in a Drama Series for his work on the episode "NYPD Lou" which featured Dan Hedaya as a troubled regular visitor to the police station named Lou who believes he is a werewolf.
 Mann returned as a writer and producer for the second season of NYPD Blue in 1994.
 He wrote or co-wrote a further eight episodes for the second season.
 Mann and the production team won the Emmy Award for best drama series in 1995 for their work on the second season.
 He left the production team with the close of the second season but continued to write for the series.

 He wrote the space opera satire feature film Space Truckers which was released in 1996.
 Also in 1996 he served as a consulting producer and writer for the dark crime series Millennium.
 He wrote four episodes of the first season and then left the crew.

-He scripted the fifth season NYPD Blue episodes "Lost Israel: Part 1" and "Lost Israel: Part 2" with Milch in 1997.
+Mann scripted the fifth season NYPD Blue episodes "Lost Israel: Part 1" and "Lost Israel: Part 2" with Milch in 1997.
 He was again nominated for the Emmy Award for writing for a drama series for his work on "Lost Israel: Part 2" in 1998.
 He returned to write the sixth season episode "Big Bang Theory" in 1999.
 He wrote or co-wrote nineteen episodes for the series in total.
 He also wrote an episode of Bochco and Milch's short-lived police drama Brooklyn South in 1998.

-In 1999 he served as a consulting producer on the science fiction series Total Recall 2070.
+In 1999, he served as a consulting producer on the science-fiction series Total Recall 2070.